DmitryLukyanov/DbIntegrationTestsDemo/README.md

     sudo docker compose ps

-To look at logs for particular container:
+To look at logs for containers:

     docker compose logs

 or for the specific container:

-    docker-compose logs --follow container
+    docker-compose logs --follow container_name

 # FAQ:

-* In case of encoding issues for a file use the following command:
+* In case of encoding issues for a script file use the following command:

       sudo apt install dos2unix
       dos2unix script_file.sh